Limit of vanishing regulator in the functional renormalization group: Introduction

-The main motivation for this study comes from another issue that arises in certain applications of the FRG.
-The central idea is simple and can be stated in great generality.
-Suppose that the action at the microscopic level is invariant under certain transformations.
-Since the symmetry reflects physical properties of the system, one would like to maintain it in the course of the RG flow. \footnote{Since the RG flow interpolates between a classical bare action and a renormalized EA, this is like saying that the symmetry should be preserved under quantization.} However, for technical reasons, it may be difficult to construct a regulator that has the symmetry, and in this case the EAA will not have it either.
-This will give rise to unpleasant complications.
-Intuitively, we may try to minimize the breaking of the symmetry by making the regulator as ``small'' as possible.
-Let us make this notion a bit more precise.
-For dimensional reasons, we can write the regulator as $R_k(z)=k^2 r_a(y)$, where $r_a=a r_1$ and $r_1$ is a dimensionless function of the dimensionless variable $y=z/k^2$, that is assumed to satisfy the normalization condition $r_1(0)=1$ and $a$ is a positive real number. \footnote{ Consider a fixed shape function $r$, such that $r(y)=0$ for $y>1$.
+and $r_1$ is a dimensionless function of the dimensionless variable $y=z/k^2$, that is assumed to satisfy the normalization condition $r_1(0)=1$ and $a$ is a positive real number. \footnote{ Consider a fixed shape function $r_1$, such that $r_1(y)=0$ for $y>1$.
 The limit $a\to\infty$ is expected to completely remove from the path integral all the fluctuations with momenta $q^2<k^2$.
 This is often referred to as the sharp cutoff limit.
-Numerically optimal results are usually obtained for $a\approx 1$.} In this paper we shall mainly confine ourselves to the following regulator choice \be R_k(z) = a(k^2-z) \theta(k^2-z) \,, \ee and be concerned with the limit $a\to 0$, which we call the limit of vanishing cutoff. \footnote{Thus, vanishing cutoff should not be misinterpreted as $k\to 0$.} One expects that in this limit the spurious effects due to the breaking of the symmetry by the regulator can be removed, or at least minimized.
-It may seem that this limit is trivial, because for $a=0$ there is no cutoff, and the right-hand-side (rhs) of the exact FRG equation vanishes, but we shall see that some important physical information remains available even in the limit.
+Numerically optimal results are usually obtained for $a\approx 1$.} In many applications it is convenient to choose a shape function $r_1$ depending on some of the parameters appearing in the ansatz adopted for the EAA.
+The most common example is the insertion of an overall wave-function-renormalization factor $Z_k$.
+In this paper we shall mainly neglect these subtleties, as in most of our studies we will truncate the effective action to a scale-dependent local effective potential, and will be concerned with the limit $a\to 0$, which we call the limit of vanishing cutoff. \footnote{Thus, vanishing cutoff should not be misinterpreted as $k\to 0$.} One expects that in this limit the spurious effects due to the breaking of the symmetry by the regulator can be removed, or at least minimized.
+It may seem that this limit is trivial, because for $a=0$ there is no cutoff, and the right-hand-side (rhs) of the exact FRG equation vanishes, but we shall see that some important physical information remains available even in this limit.

+Even though many of the challenges and properties of the vanishing-regulator limit can be expected to characterize large families of shape functions $r_1$, in this paper we mainly focus on the following regulator choice \be R_k(z) = a(k^2-z) \theta(k^2-z) \,, \ee as in several interesting cases it is hardly feasible to study the vanishing regulator limit without having first specified a shape function.
+The reasons for this are explained in Sec.~\ref{sec:vanishingVScs} and further discussed in Sec.~\ref{sec:discussion}.